speediegq/libleet/README.md

 ## License

-The project is licensed under the GNU Affero General Public License version 3.0, which means it is free software as defined by the Free Software Foundation.
+The project is licensed under the GNU Lesser General Public License version 3.0, which means it is free software as defined by the Free Software Foundation.